 As soon as you land at Wellington Airport you know you've reached the home of Sir Peter Jackson's movie-making empire.
-Greeting you in the arrivals hall are three massive Middle-earth giants - Gandalf and the eagles, Gollum and his fishes, and Smaug the dragon.
+Greeting you in the arrival hall are three massive Middle-earth giants - Gandalf and the eagles, Gollum and his fishes, and Smaug the dragon.
 These epic installations were created by the talented craftsman of Oscar-winning Weta Workshop and are a lasting reminder of the impact The Lord of the Rings and The Hobbit trilogies have had on Wellington.

-Downtown Wellington was used in the filming of the Indian remake of The Italian Job, Players, in 2011.
-India’s top Bollywood film makers used the area around Frank Kitts Lagoon for the legendary car chase scenes; filming also took place on the City to Sea Bridge that connects Civic Square to the waterfront.
+Top Bollywood filmmakers used downtown Wellington as a setting for a remake of The Italian Job, Players, in 2011.
+It featured popular Bollywood stars Abhishek Bachchan, Sonam Kapoor and Bipasha Basu and was the first film to be shot in New Zealand by well-known director brothers Abbas - Mustan.
+The around Frank Kitts Lagoon was used for the legendary car chase scenes and filming also took place on the City to Sea Bridge that connects Civic Square to the waterfront.

 Wellington doubled for a futuristic version of Hong Kong in the film adaptation of acclaimed Japanese manga Ghost in the Shell.
 Shot at Stone Street Studios, Avalon Studios and on location at Victoria Street in the central city, it was the first time urban New Zealand had been showcased as a sci-fi setting on the silver screen.
 The concept design and visual effects were also carried out locally by the Oscar-winning Weta Workshop.